Choose the Right Sending Method

 ## Related Guides

-- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends it, and inbox providers decide where the message lands.
+- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends the email, and inbox providers decide where the message lands.